aaaaayushh/cf_ai_privote/README.md

 ### Local Transcription

-- Record meeting audio or upload existing files (WAV, MP3, M4A, OGG, WebM)
+- Record meeting audio or upload existing files (only .wav files are supported)
 - Whisper.cpp runs locally for speech-to-text processing
 - All audio processing stays on your device
+- **Easy model switching** - choose from Tiny, Base, Small, Medium, or Large models
+- **One-click model downloads** directly from the app settings
-- Pre-built app includes base.en model (swap to tiny/small/medium if desired)
+- Pre-built app includes Base and Tiny models ready to use

 ### AI-Powered Summarization

 - Self-hosted Cloudflare Worker processes transcripts
 - Llama 3.3 generates concise summaries and extracts action items
-- Fast edge processing (5-15 seconds typical)
-- Parallel AI processing for optimal performance

 ### Meeting Management